“Preventing and Combating Trafficking in Human Beings in the Western Balkans” Project (PaCT)

 As beneficiary of the programme in subject, MARRI RC in partnership with International Organization for Migration (IOM) as implementing partner of European Commission, is actively participating in following project activities aimed at strengthening MARRI’s role in the regional migration management:

-- Enhancing information exchange of non-personal information and data at the intra-regional and inter-regional levels and,
+- Enhancing information exchange of non-personal data and data at the intra-regional and inter-regional levels (WB-MIDEX) and,

 - Establishing joint pool of interpreters in the Western Balkans region and designing and implementing pilot project in Serbia and North Macedonia as key MARRI Participants on the migrants’ route.